-- Titles should be Arial font (24 point).

-- Body copy should be Arial font (18 point).
+- Titles should be large (36-40 point). - Body copy should be 24 point or greater.

-- Use hyphens for level two, Arial font (16 point)

 Color

 - A dark background with light colored text works best. - Avoid the use of busy backgrounds.

 Clip Art and other Special Effects

 - Use clip art judiciously and only when necessary to enhance or clarify your message.
 Stock clip art is often overused and can detract from your message.
 Clip art can also greatly increase the size of your file. - The use of animation and sound effects is discouraged.